rphsoftware/misc-documents/ctf-writeups/irisctf-2023-michaelcord/writeup.md

 ## Stage 4: Where is the flag?

 After decoding the file, you can either simply search for the flag pattern, or actually understand the traffic.
 The flag was hidden as a name of a role not granted to anyone on the "michaelcord" server, which on all up-to-date Discord client applications typically isn't visible to unuthorized users.
+Discord however includes a list of all guilds the user is in, including a complete list of their roles and their permission overrides in the WebSocket HELLO packet.
+Simply looking at that list was enough to extract the flag.

 ## Unintended solutions: